Xyq7777777/The-3rd-YouTube-8M-Video-Understanding-Challenge/README.md

 Note: if error Out of memory occurs then in .cfg-file you should increase subdivisions=16, 32 or 64: link

-Some new errors apperars after using the command lines, which cannot solved in a short time.
+All steps passed but some new errors apperars after using the command lines, which cannot solved in a short time.
 <img src= "https://github.com/Xyq7777777/The-3rd-YouTube-8M-Video-Understanding-Challenge/blob/XYQ/newerror.jpg">